COSC3020/pancake-sort-aPannell064/README.md

 Number of flips = $\Theta(n)$

+For both of these values, the time complexity is independent of the input because both loops will iterate through their entirety regardless of the outcome of any compares.
+Therefore, worst case, best case, and average case are all the same.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe